Nicolás Capaldo

-Nicolás Capaldo Taboas (born 14 September 1998) is an Argentine professional footballer who plays as a midfielder for club Hamburger SV.
+Nicolás Capaldo Taboas (born 14 September 1998) is an Argentine professional footballer who plays as a centre back for club Hamburger SV and the Argentina national team.

 Club career

 Capaldo is a product of the Boca Juniors academy, he had been signed from Deportivo Mac Allister in 2015.
 Gustavo Alfaro called the midfielder up in 2019, initially for the mid-season break where he featured in a Torneo de Verano friendly with Unión Santa Fe on 16 January.
 After not being used while on the substitutes bench for away fixtures with San Martín and Belgrano, Capaldo made his debut in professional football during a Primera División match against Defensa y Justicia on 24 February at the Estadio Norberto "Tito" Tomaghello.

 On 10 July 2025, after four seasons with Austrian Bundesliga club Red Bull Salzburg, Capaldo moved to Germany, joining Bundesliga club Hamburger SV permanently, for a €4.5 million estimated fee.

 International career

 In September 2019, Capaldo was called up by the Argentina U23s ahead of an exhibition fixture with Bolivia.
 He played his first match a few days later against Colombia, and scored his first goal for the team against Brazil in a 1–0 win for the Gran Canaria invitational tournament final.